 The Beauty of Single Needle Tattooing

 Incredibly detailed and intricate tattoos are making a bold statement on social media and in the tattoo industry.
-Breathtakingly realistic work, elegant fine line lettering, and dainty, delicate floral pieces, all of which is possible with the use of single needle.
+Breathtakingly realistic work, elegant fine line lettering, and dainty, delicate floral pieces; all of which are possible with the use of single needle.

 It's important to seek out a reputable artist and shop when pursuing single needle work.
-Often, inexperienced artists will appear to be able to create these delicate pieces, only to have people find out later that their treasured tattoos has dramatically faded or disappeared.
-Artists can even go as far as being dishonest and mislead their clients, assuming the client won't know the difference.
+Often, inexperienced artists will appear to be able to create these delicate pieces, only to have clients discover later that their treasured tattoos have dramatically faded or disappeared.
+Artists can even go so far as to be dishonest and misleading with their clients, assuming their client won't know the difference.